 Ston & Pelješac

 This exclusive excursion gives you a real taste of the region, starting with local oysters in Mali Ston, and then tasting some of the wines of the region grown at the peninsula of Pelješac, renowned for their Plavac Mali, a local take on Zinfandel.

 Island of Korčula

-Discover the hometown of Marco Polo, the world-famous trader and explorer, who traveled the world three times over.
+Discover the hometown of Marco Polo, the world-famous trader and explorer, who traveled the world 3 times over.
 The town of Korčula on the island of Korčula is where the Polo family has been living from the 13th century to today.
-One of the most charming Dalmatian islands, where you can see the traditional sword dance Moreška.
+One of the most charming Dalmatian islands, Korčula is where you can see the traditional sword dance Moreška.

 Sunset Riviera Cruise

-This excursion will give you the opportunity to enjoy a pleasant panoramic boat-ride in the surrounding area of Dubrovnik, between Elaphiti islands.
+This excursion will give you the opportunity to enjoy a pleasant panoramic boat ride in the surrounding area of Dubrovnik, between the Elaphiti islands.

-Scenic journey through cane fields, wet meadows, sand beaches, karst and caves, all in one word called Neretva Valley, takes us to one of the most important Christian sanctuaries in this part of the world – Međugorje, where a group of kids supposedly saw and spoke to the Mother of God, Virgin Mary.
-Best time to visit is in August, during the celebration of the Assumption of Our Lady.
+A scenic journey through cane fields, wet meadows, sand beaches, karsts and caves is found in Neretva Valley, as well as one of the most important Christian sanctuaries in this part of the world – Međugorje, where a group of kids supposedly saw and spoke to the Mother of God, the Virgin Mary.
+The best time to visit is in August, during the celebration of the Assumption of Our Lady.